jankampherbeek/enigma-ar/docs/Developers-Manual.md

 The lunar Apogee, also called *Black Moon*, is an important point in Black Lights Astrology.
 Due to the extremely irregular orbit of the moon, the calculation is not straightforward.
 Several solutions for the calculation of a corrected position have been suggested.
 For an in depth discussion I highly recommend *Lilith und Priapus - die "Schalen" des Menschen* by Dieter Koch and Bernhard Rindgen (German, Frankfurt a.M., 2000) .

 The most popular calculation in Black Lights Astrology is the one as described by Max Duval and calculated by Jean-Marc Font, for which an ephemeris is available: *Tables do Noeud Lunaire, de Lilith et du Soleil Noir* (French, Paris, 1988).
 Unfortunately, Duval refused to publish the astronomical theory and the formulas that he used.
-However, in 2021 Cees Jansen published an article *Over het Apogeum van de Maan en de Gecorrigeerde Zwarte Maan* (Dutch, in NVWOA Nieuwsbrief vol. 26, no. 5, may 2021. https://www.nvwoa.nl/nb/2021nb26-5.pdf ) in which he presented a formula that almost exactly replicates the positions as calculated by Duval and Font.
+However, in 2021 Cees Jansen published an article *Over het Apogeum van de Maan en de Gecorrigeerde Zwarte Maan* (Dutch, in NVWOA Nieuwsbrief vol. 26, no. 5, may 2021. https://www.nvwoa.nl/nb/2021nb26-5.pdf ) in which he presented a formula that almost exactly replicates the points as calculated by Duval and Font.
 In this formula, he uses the distance between Moon and the uncorrected lunar apogee to calculate a correction factor that is algebraically added to the uncorrected position.

 The formula is:
 $$